hariprakash-j/hariprakash.dev/content/about-me/index.md

   - **Development**
     - Contibuted to the various solutions in the platform and created solutions to automate the devloper workflows and improving the devx.
   - **Operations**
-    - Worked on maintaining and developing Airbus Public Cloud platform, this is solution that manages all public cloud platforms ie. AWS, GCP and Azure - Creating landing zones for users, and handling day to day operations - Built and maintained Compliance for the platform, ie. managing SCPs, developing and maintaining compliance engine for checking and remediating user actions and resources on public cloud. - Planned and helped users across the org with migrating and operating workloads on PCP(Public Cloud Platform) - **Finops**
+    - Worked on maintaining and developing Airbus Public Cloud platform, this is solution that manages all public cloud platforms ie. AWS, GCP and Azure - Creating landing zones for users, and handling day to day operations - Built and maintained Compliance for the platform, ie. managing SCPs, developing and maintaining compliance engine for checking and remediating user actions and resources on public cloud. - Planned and helped users across the org with migrating and operating workloads on PCP(Public Cloud Platform)
+  - **Finops**
+    - Developed large and scalable solutions to manage costs across the organization by enforing finops policies while balancing the usability along with the security considerations.

 - **Solution Architecture Consultant**\
   Freelancer ( May 2020 - May 2021 )